Breaking Down Washington Redskins' Best, Worst Contracts

 At the cost of just $2.746 million guaranteed, Washington has retained a player coming off a career year in terms of numbers.
 Thompson carried the ball 68 times and caught 49 passes in 2016.

 His third-down qualities, which include rapidly improving skills in pass protection, also make Thompson top-notch value for money.
-In fact, the fifth-round pick from 2013 believes he is set for an expanded role this season, per ESPN's John Keim: "I have a feeling I might get a little more this year."
+In fact, the fifth-round pick from 2013 believes he is set for an expanded role this season, per ESPN.com's John Keim: "I have a feeling I might get a little more this year."

-Keim detailed how more touches will improve Thompson's output: "His combined yardage total of 705 ranked 37th, but only one back ahead of him -- New England's James White -- had fewer touches."
+Keim detailed how more touches will improve Thompson's output: "His combined yardage total of 705 ranked 37th, but only one back ahead of him—New England's James White—had fewer touches."

 Given how Thompson boasts effective speed as a change-of-pace runner, he should see more of the ball in a ground game that must show improvement this season.
 Robert Kelley and 2017 fourth-rounder Samaje Perine figure to handle most of the rushing chores, but both are inside bruisers, so the complement afforded by Thompson's shifty quickness will take on greater significance.